dr3dr3/terraform/docs/how-to-guides/1password-with-terraform.md

 ### Required 1Password Items

-Ensure you have access to these items in the Infrastructure vault:
+Ensure you have access to these items in the terraform vault:
 - GitHub-OAuth-Token
 - AWS-Accounts
 - Datadog